Jonah’s Happy Story Ending/Beginning

 Posted on November 29, 2012 by STRSE

-After losing our beloved Scotty Barkley to bladder cancer in October 2011, we couldn't stand the void in our lives that only a four legged friend can fill.
+After losing our beloved Scottie Barkley to bladder cancer in October, 2011, we couldn't stand the void in our lives that only a four legged friend can fill.
 We adopted a seven year old Scotty named Jasmine exactly three months later.

 We met her one month later and fell in love immediately.
 We took her home, arranged for the surgery on her throat which turned out to be malignant cancer.
 Ten months later our Jazzie is cancer free, chasing squirrels, rabbits, lizards, toads, whatever she can find in the backyard that moves.
 She looks forward to a visit from our six year old grandson, when they can chase the ball together.

 Jaz has taught us that there is always room in your heart for one more.
 We are grateful to have found such a wonderful little girl, who has become our best friend.
 The “snuggles” she gives us are priceless.